Ethnofuturisms Symposium brings in scholars for two days of discussions, workshops, and readings

 Eyes of a multi-colored face peer out from the wall, watching and demanding attention.
 They beckon the attention of passersby with a glimmer of a secret that, if people are lucky, they might be persuaded to share.

-If you have walked the halls of the Williams Building recently, you’ve likely noticed colorful flyers advertising the Ethnofuturisms Symposium that will be taking place Thursday, March 12, and Friday, March 13, in Florida State University’s Longmire Building.
-This two-day event will include a multitude of guest speakers, workshops, readings, and discussions that center on the idea and impact of ethnofuturisms.
+The colorful flyers advertising the Ethnofuturisms Symposium that took place Thursday, March 12, and Friday, March 13, in Florida State University’s Longmire Building previewed this two-day event, which included a multitude of guest speakers, workshops, readings, and discussions that center on the idea and impact of ethnofuturisms.

 The term “ethnofuturisms” refers to the ways in which marginalized groups are able to re-imagine their identities in society through various forms of literature and may speak to how they have sought to claim the future as a site of liberation and potential.
 Ethnofuturisms are often presented through the genres of science or speculative fiction, since those each allow the author space to use all aspects of the creative landscape to make a statement about our past and present.